 In this way, we hope to gather a rich bank of stories from Camden’s diverse population of Disabled people.
 We want Disabled people to tell stories about the good things and bad things they experience in this borough.
 They might be about transport, roads, pavements, benefits, social care or whatever.

 This microsite will be the home of all their stories – raw and real reports that highlight the challenges and barriers faced by Disabled people as well as the solutions they want to see.

-Camden Disability Action has set up two reporting phone lines that people can use to tell stories.
+Camden Disability Action currently has one reporting phone line that people can use to tell stories.

 _ _ _ _